 Perhaps Pulitzer's cleverest ploy was the promise to publish the name of every single contributor in the pages of the World, no matter how small the contribution.
+The editorial that opened the fundraising campaign set its tone.
+He wrote, "The World is the people's paper and it now appeals to the people to come forward and raise the money [for the statue's pedestal]."
 The statue, he said, was paid for by "the masses of the French people.
 Let us respond in like manner.
 Let us not wait for the millionaires to give this money.
-It is not a gift from the millionaires of France to the millionaires of America, but a gift of the whole people of France to the whole people of America."
-The circulation of the World increased by almost 50,000 copies.
+It is not a gift from the millionaires of France to